BrightcoveLearning/play-2019-techathon/docs/analytics.md

 The [API Reference][api-ref] details the operations that can be performed.
 You will need an [access token][oauth] to make calls to this API.

-The terms `dimensions`, `paramter` and `fields` are explained [here][fields-explain].
+The terms `dimensions`, `parameter` and `fields` are explained [here][fields-explain].
 This document also explains how they can be combined.

 ### Examples

 An example of getting an analytics report for a specific video is shown below.
 The `accounts` and `dimensions` query parameters are required.
-This assumes an access token has already been obtained.
+This assumes an [access token][oauth] has already been obtained.

 ```js
 import fetch from 'cross-fetch';